neondatabase/neon/test_runner/README.md

 should go.
 `TEST_SHARED_FIXTURES`: Try to re-use a single pageserver for all the tests.
-`ZENITH_PAGESERVER_OVERRIDES`: add a `;`-separated set of configs that will be passed as `--pageserver-config-override=${value}` parameter values when zenith cli is invoked `RUST_LOG`: logging configuration to pass into Zenith CLI
+`ZENITH_PAGESERVER_OVERRIDES`: add a `;`-separated set of configs that will be passed as `FORCE_MOCK_S3`: inits every test's pageserver with a mock S3 used as a remote storage.
+`--pageserver-config-override=${value}` parameter values when zenith cli is invoked `RUST_LOG`: logging configuration to pass into Zenith CLI